The Secret Of Hygge

 What is Hygge and how do you say it?

 Hygge [Hoo-guh] is a word that cannot be directly translated however the closest thing to Hygge is “cosy contentment”

 The secret is, is that we experience moments of “hygge” on a day to day basis but we just don’t realise it because we don’t have a name for it.

-Dimming the lights and inviting family over for candle-lit dinners and laughter around the dinner table is hygge.
+Dimming the lights and enjoying a candle-lit dinner is hygge.
 Pouring a fresh cup of coffee and curling up in an armchair with a soft blanket and a good book is hygge.
 Wrapping up warm for misty morning walks and watching the cat snooze in front of a crackling log fire is hygge.

 These special moments of contentment are embraced all year round, however the Danes have long, dark and very cold winter months so Hygge comes naturally to them during this time of year.